 Heading to London and planning to visit Westminster Abbey?
-Great decision, but what is it and what are you supposed to see?
-Don’t worry, we’ve put together a short history of the Abbey and listed out what you should see at Westminster Abbey this year!
+Great decision, but what is it and what should you see there?
+We’ve put together this short history of the Abbey and a list of the top things to see at Westminster Abbey to help make your visit that much more meaningful.

 10. The Coronation Chair